 I get the idea!

-It's worse than you can possibly imagine.
-There's also been talk of improving the M6/M56 junction to the north to allow full access between the two, but that's several miles out of the way.
+It was worse than you can possibly imagine.
+There was even talk of improving the M6/M56 junction to the north to allow full access between the two, but that's several miles out of the way.

 CBRD puts it best:

 Traffic running between the M6 from the south and the M56 towards Manchester is not catered for at the M6/M56 junction.
 Instead, this traffic is directed to leave a junction early and follow the A556 through the villages of Mere and Bucklow Hill.
 The desperately needed bypass for this route has been planned for some time.
 Will it be built?
 The Highways Agency said yes.
 Then, they said no, we'll have a study into altering the M6/M56 junction first.
 The study said the A556 motorway link was best, so the Highways Agency said yes again.
 And then, just as they started sharpening their pencils, Alastair Darling became Transport Minister and said "no, stop that lads, I've got an idea.
 Why don't we look into altering the M6/M56 junction instead?".
 I don't know about you, but I'm banging my head on the desk here.

 Finally, due to open in Spring 2017, the A556 was upgraded to dual carriageway on a similar line to the proposed motorway, so after a 40 year gestation period, the nails were finally hammered into the coffin of the A556(M).